ElisonSherton/ElisonSherton/README.md

 - I love the science of using Data to gather insights, solve problems and make human lives convenient!
 - Learning new things/Concepts about computers fascinates me.
 - I also like to share my learnings and knowledge [through blog posts](https://nayakvinayak95.medium.com/) to facilitate an easy welcome to newcomers so they don't have to face the problems I went through when developing projects.
-- Besides these, I am an otaku, an occasional reader and a big Mokoto Shinkai fan!
+- Besides these, I am an otaku, an occasional reader and a big Studio Ghibli fan!

-## Connect with me:
+## Connect with me

 [<img align="left" alt="ElisonSherton | Twitter" width="45px" src="https://cdn3.iconfinder.com/data/icons/social-media-circle/512/circle-twitter-512.png" />][twitter]
 [<img align="left" alt="Vinayak | LinkedIn" width="45px" src="https://media-exp1.licdn.com/dms/image/C4D0BAQGyOWvr4W0Pow/company-logo_200_200/0/1590003577120?e=2159024400&v=beta&t=CtsDFVp0TAdwyg73A8F82MohzKpAQy-pUGA13atPG6A" />][linkedin]